aetperf/aetperf.github.io/_posts/2021-03-25-Uncompress-a-7z-file-dropped-on-S3-with-a-Lambda-function-IN-PROGRESS.md

 ![Default encryption](/img/2021-03-25_01/2021-03-25_11-46_2.png)

 Note that we will be using the same bucket as input and output.
 This is not recommended when using a S3 "create file" trigger for the lambda function.
-However, we will only trigger the lambda function on files with a specific *7z* extension and be careful not to output 7zip files from the lambda function.
+However, we will only trigger the lambda function on files with a specific *7z* extension and be careful not to output 7-zip files in the lambda function.

 ## Create a role